-The Vice President of Student Affairs will access available sources of information from campus administrative staff and local authorities to confirm the existence of the danger and will be responsible for initiating the institution's response and for marshaling the appropriate local emergency response authorities for assistance.
-Depending on the nature of the emergency, other College departments may be involved in the confirmation process.
+The Vice President of Student Affairs will direct the issuance of emergency notifications, which will be accomplished using one or more of methods discussed later in this section, depending on the nature of the threat and the segment of the campus community being threatened.

 Once the emergency is confirmed and based on its nature, the President and Senior Administrators will consult with other appropriate College officials to determine the appropriate segment or segments of the College community to be notified.